trivedivivek/executorch/CONTRIBUTING.md

    - Note that if the `main` [CI](#continuous-integration) jobs are broken, we will only merge PRs that fix the broken jobs until all critical jobs are fixed.

+### Release note categories
+- `Release notes: runtime`: changes related to the core runtime which loads the program methods, initializes delegates, and runs the lowered graph.
+- `Release notes: exir`: changes to any internal representations, such as an edge-related dialects.
+Also any changes to passes that may modify the exir, such as memory planning.
+- `Release notes: quantization`: changes to quantization.
+- `Release notes: ops & kernels`: changes to the opset and any new / changed kernel implementations.
+- `Release notes: api`: changes to public facing apis (any interfaces, pybinded runtime methods, etc.).
+- `Release notes: backends`: changes to any of the backend delegates.
+- `Release notes: build`: changes related to the build system, including major dependency upgrades, notable build flags, optimizations, etc.
+- `Release notes: SDK`: changes to any of ExecuTorch's SDKs, for example the debugger & profiler.
+- `Release notes: examples`: changes to any of our example LLMs integrations, such as Llama3 and Llava.
+- `Release notes: misc`: anything notable that doesn't belong in the above categories.

 &nbsp;